Health care disparities are preventable gaps in the access to and quality of health care. For the LGBTQ community, these disparities include:

 Get Healthy Tips Sent to Your Phone!

-Why Do LGBTQ Health Care Disparities Exist?
+Why Do LGBTQIA+ Health Care Disparities Exist?

 - Fear of stigma, discrimination, or poor treatment, and/or prior negative experiences with health providers